In this article

 Here's how we define our metrics:

-- The term "hidden curriculum" generally refers to the often unstated but critical knowledge, ideas, perspectives or skills that underpin so much of success in school.
+- The term "Lesson" generally refers to the often unstated but critical knowledge, ideas, perspectives or skills that underpin so much of success in school.
 This contrasts with the formal curriculum, which consists of the courses, lessons, and learning activities students participate in.

 - Example: Things that a mentor or coach would give you insights on so you won’t have to figure it out on your own.